 An in-app screenshot from the TravelPerk app, a free web app that allows you to book and manage your business travel.Today’s FullStory use-case comes from TravelPerk, a free web app that allows you to book and manage your business travel, helping with price comparisons and centralizing invoicing and reporting (and can also be integrated with tools like Expensify).

-Chris Roy, Lead User Experience Designer at TravelPerk, shared how his team and others at TravelPerk use FullStory session replay and click maps to investigate rage clicks, help with customer support tickets, manage bugs in JIRA, and more.
+Chris Roy, Lead User Experience Designer at TravelPerk, shared how his team and others at TravelPerk use FullStory session replay and click maps to investigate Rage Clicks, support customers through context, solve bugs in JIRA, and more.

 Read on to see how TravelPerk is putting Fullstory to work.